zionchurchalmaty-jpg/zion-church/content/legal/GNBC_Terms_of_Service.md

 # **9\.
 Indemnification**

-You agree to indemnify, defend, and hold harmless Good News Bible Church, its pastors, deacons, staff, volunteers, and affiliates from and against any claims, liabilities, damages, losses, costs, or expenses (including reasonable attorneys' fees) arising out of or related to your use of the Services, your violation of these Terms, or your violation of any rights of another person or entity.
+You agree to indemnify, defend, and hold harmless Церкось Сион, its pastors, deacons, staff, volunteers, and affiliates from and against any claims, liabilities, damages, losses, costs, or expenses (including reasonable attorneys' fees) arising out of or related to your use of the Services, your violation of these Terms, or your violation of any rights of another person or entity.

 # **10\.
 Termination**